 UMass Law begins its academic year today with 146 new students, a 30.4 percent increase over last year, bringing total enrollment of the Commonwealth’s only public law school to 360 students.
+Only one other ABA-accredited law school experienced greater growth since 2017.

 “UMass law has a powerful national brand, a unique identity as the commonwealth’s first and only public law school, and a critical public service mission that resonates with prospective students looking to make a difference in their communities,” said UMass Dartmouth Chief Operating Officer and Acting Chancellor Mark Preble.